-The RM of St. Clements has 900 km of roads.
+The RM of St. Clements has over 900 km of roads.
 Taking care of these roads is one the RM’s biggest responsibilities.
 We aim to keep roads safe and residents mobile.

 Most of the roads are gravel.
 Gravel roads require constant maintenance and are unfavourably affected by wet weather conditions.
 Gravel, grading and dust control make up a large part of our budget.
 Significant resources are dedicated to maintaining, repairing and upgrading the road system.